glennhenry/cs-notes/docs/theory-of-computation-and-automata/11-complexity-theory/complexity-theory.md

 ##### NP-Hard

-- NP-Hard : Nondeterministic Polynomial-Time Hard
+- NP-Hard: Nondeterministic Polynomial-Time Hard
 - NP-Hard is a class of decision problems that are at least as hard as the hardest problems in NP.
 - Do not necessarily need to be in NP themselves.
 - NP-Hard problems are believed to be computationally intractable (can be solved in theory but not in practice) and do not necessarily have a polynomial-time algorithm for their solution (again, because they may not be in NP).